mufeedvh/website/content/posts/llm-security.md

 ### 2. Sandboxing "Extended" LLMs

-In my opinion, AI agents with the extended ability to perform software tasks should be taken with the same cautiousness of LLM powered "[Embodied AIs](https://en.wikipedia.org/wiki/Embodied_agent)".
+In my opinion, AI agents with the extended ability to perform software tasks should be taken with the same cautiousness we have on "[Embodied AIs](https://en.wikipedia.org/wiki/Embodied_agent)".
 Here's why:

 LLMs can be utilized to do non-trivial software tasks with close to zero hard coded conditionals. [natbot](https://github.com/nat/natbot) is a great example to this, with a beautifully crafted prompt teaching how to search on Google and figure out what links to click and proceed is enough to drive a browser with GPT3: